Okay, Google. Find me…

 Voice Search: The Evolution of SEO

-Dread it, run from it, change still arrives.
-And voice search, in all its futuristic, how-did-we-get-here glory, is a big change.
+Whether you dread it or run from it, change still arrives.
+And voice search, in all its futuristic, how-did-we-get-here glory, is a huge change.

 It’s a big change for consumers, because it offers a new, convenient way of utilizing multiple devices to help them find what they’re looking for.

 It’s a big change for businesses, because it means a major shift in the way consumers search for their products and services, and how that information is presented.